 Touchless doors are a great safety precaution with COVID-19 now part of our everyday lives but their functionality on the Mardi Gras was more of a headache than a help.
 The main doors never seemed to work unless you pressed the little button in the middle, which defeated their purpose.
 And the bathroom doors…oh boy.
 Let’s just say you should not wait until the last minute if you plan to use one of the bathrooms with those touchless doors.

 Comment: What are your thoughts on these automatic doors?
+Did you have problems with them or do you enjoy the touchfree feature?

 I’m still trying to decide whether I like that the pizzeria was located on deck 8 rather than on the Lido deck.
 On one hand, it was extremely inconvenient for families with young children who were too young to go off on their own with most of the food options on the Lido.
 On the other hand, the pizzeria was much more centrally located on deck 8.